pypeit/PypeIt/doc/tutorials/nires_howto.rst

    :width: 70%

-   The wavelength-calibration QA plot for the reddest Keck/NIRES order (order=3).
+   The wavelength-calibration QA plot for the reddest Keck/NIRES order (order=3), called ``Arc_1dfit_A_2_DET01_S0003.png``.
 The left panel shows the arc spectrum extracted down the center of the order, with green text and lines marking lines used by the wavelength calibration.
 Gray lines mark detected features that were *not* included in the wavelength solution.
-The top-right panel shows the fit (red) to the observed trend in wavelength as a function of spectral pixel (blue crosses);
-   gray circles are features that were rejected by the wavelength solution.
+The top-right panel shows the fit (red) to the observed trend in wavelength as a function of spectral pixel (blue crosses); gray circles are features that were rejected by the wavelength solution.
 The bottom-right panel shows the fit residuals (i.e., data - model).

 In addition, the script :ref:`pypeit-chk-wavecalib` provides a summary of the wavelength calibration for all orders.
 We can run it with this simple call: